-- This is ok if the enemies are shorter than you and if their attacks are way low, but won't recommend though.
+- This is ok if the enemies are shorter than you and if their attacks are way low.

-- Jumping horizontally is way better, but it a little tricky to do.
-Flick upwards but a bit leaning to the right or left.
+- Jumping horizontally is way better, but it's a little tricky to execute. (flick upwards but a bit leaning to the right or left).

 Quick Steps (Sideways)

 - Flick sideways to perform a quick-step and dodge enemy attacks.

 - This is effective against melee enemies, but not that great against ranged or AoE attackers.

 - Now this is what I highly recommend, flick downwards to do a quickstep below the enemy's line of sight.
 This is also an effective maneuver against most ranged or AoE attackers, just time it well (take note of their telltale motion before attacking).